Glenda Jackson

+Glenda May Jackson (9 May 1936 – 15 June 2023) was an English actress and politician.
+Over the course of her distinguished career she received numerous accolades including two Academy Awards, three Emmy Awards and a Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting."
+Her other accolades include two BAFTA Awards and a Golden Globe Award.
+A member of the Labour Party, she served continuously as a Member of Parliament (MP) for 23 years, first for Hampstead and Highgate from 1992 to 2010, and then, following boundary changes, for Hampstead and Kilburn from 2010 to 2015.

-She has won the Academy Award for Best Actress twice: for her role in Women in Love (1970) and A Touch of Class (1973).
-She won the BAFTA Award for Best Actress in a Leading Role for Sunday Bloody Sunday (1971).
-Other notable roles include Mary, Queen of Scots (1971), Hedda (1975), The Incredible Sarah (1976), and Hopscotch (1980).
-She won two Primetime Emmy Awards for her role as Elizabeth I in the BBC series Elizabeth R (1971).
-She received the British Academy Television Award for Best Actress for her role in Elizabeth Is Missing (2019).
+Jackson won the Academy Award for Best Actress twice, for the romance films Women in Love (1969) and A Touch of Class (1973), but she did not appear in person to collect either due to work commitments.
+She also won the BAFTA Award for Best Actress in a Leading Role for Sunday Bloody Sunday (1971).
+Her other notable films include Mary, Queen of Scots (1971), Hedda (1975), The Incredible Sarah (1976), House Calls (1978), Stevie (1978) and Hopscotch (1980).
+She won two Primetime Emmy Awards for her portrayal of Queen Elizabeth I in the BBC series Elizabeth R (1971).
+She received both the BAFTA Award and International Emmy Award for her performance in Elizabeth Is Missing (2019).

-Jackson studied at the Royal Academy of Dramatic Art (RADA).
-She made her Broadway debut in Marat/Sade (1966).
-She received five Laurence Olivier Award nominations for her West End roles in Stevie (1977), Antony and Cleopatra (1979), Rose (1980), Strange Interlude (1984), and King Lear (2016), the later being her first role after a 25 year absence from acting, which she reprised on Broadway in 2019.
-She won the Tony Award for Best Actress in a Play for her role in the revival of Edward Albee's Three Tall Women (2018).
+She studied at the Royal Academy of Dramatic Art (RADA) and made her Broadway theatre debut in Marat/Sade (1966).
+She received five Laurence Olivier Award nominations for her West End theatre roles in Stevie (1977), Antony and Cleopatra (1979), Rose (1980), Strange Interlude (1984) and King Lear (2016), the last being her first role after a 25-year absence from acting, which she reprised on Broadway in 2019.
+On Broadway, she won the Tony Award for Best Actress in a Play for her role in the revival of Edward Albee's Three Tall Women (2018) and received nominations for her work in Marat/Sade (1966), Rose (1981), Strange Interlude (1985), and Macbeth (1988).

-Jackson took a hiatus from acting to take on a career in politics from 1992 to 2015, and was elected as the Labour Party MP for Hampstead and Highgate in the 1992 general election.
-She served as a junior transport minister from 1997 to 1999 during the government of Tony Blair, later becoming critical of Blair.
+Jackson transitioned her career to politics from 1992 to 2015, and was elected MP for Hampstead and Highgate at the 1992 general election.
+She was a junior transport minister from 1997 to 1999 during the first Blair ministry; she later became critical of Tony Blair.
 After constituency boundary changes, she represented Hampstead and Kilburn from 2010.
-At the 2010 general election, her majority of 42 votes was one of the closest results of the election.
-Jackson stood down at the 2015 general election, and returned to acting.
+At the 2010 general election, her majority of 42 votes, confirmed after a recount, was the narrowest margin of victory in Great Britain.
+Jackson stood down at the 2015 general election and returned to acting.